envoy/Embassy/README.md

 }
 ```

-An empty bytes array will be passed into the input data handler when EOF
+An empty Data will be passed into the input data handler when EOF
 reached.
 Also please notice that, request body won't be read if `swsgi.input`
 is not set or set to nil.
 You can use `swsgi.input` as bandwidth control, set
 it to nil when you don't want to receive any data from client.